anr-bmbf-pivot/draft-dns-over-coap/iesg-reviews/iesg-reviews-sorted.md

 > It generalizes mechanisms for all CoAP services.
 > This document introduces only the discovery of DoC services.

+## RFC 9460 Should be Normative

+> ### [[MoBo-Comment-7][draft-ietf-core-dns-over-coap-17-ballot-mobo]] SVCB is normative  (*)
+>
+> Text such as (and similar)
+>
+>    This document specifies "docpath" as a single-valued SvcParamKey that
+>    is mandatory for DoC SVCB records.
+>
+> or
+>
+>    Paths with longer segments cannot be advertised
+>    with the "docpath" SvcParam and are thus NOT RECOMMENDED for the path
+>    to the DoC resource.
+>
+> Suggests that understanding the concept of SvcParam is required.
+I suggest to cite SVCB as normative.

+Will do.

 Nits
 ====